Stillwater’s Rob Walker: The Technician

 These moments don't make it onto a resume but they make a character.

-For years after that, guitar was his full‑time job in a new context of ceremonies, public concerts, school outreach, morale tours, and work where the mission was as much about representing the Air Force as playing a solo.
+For years after that, guitar was Rob’s full‑time job in a new context of ceremonies, public concerts, school outreach, morale tours, and work where the mission was as much about representing the Air Force as playing a solo.
 And then there was the Georgia Big Band, where Rob extended his range into jazz big band territory, a dimension that surprises people who only know him from "Mind Bender,” but makes perfect sense to anyone who has watched how carefully he listens before he plays.

 Still in the Room, Still in the Music